You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Harsh breaths.
 Those are mine.

 The light.
-Weak streetlight, but it's the best thing I've
+Weak streetlight, but it's the best thing I've seen all night.

 I run into it ... as it goes out.